golmansax/my-usaco-training/README.md

 USACO Training Solutions
 ==============

-My solutions to USACO training problems
+My solutions to USACO training problems, all in C++